proteanplanet/Ridgepack/README.md

  (3) - National Center for Atmospheric Research, Boulder, CO \
  (4) - Brown University, Providence, RI

- All equations solved within this package are currently subject to peer review.
-This code is published as part of the publication policy of the American Geophysical Union.
+ This code is published in consonance with American Geophysical Union publication policy.
+ Here, we briefly describe the intended use of the functions and scripts within Ridgepack.
- Further information on the use of this code is available in the aforementioned paper, and will be released subject to the outcome of peer review.
+ Further information on the use of the morphology library within Ridgepack is available in the aforementioned paper, and detailed technical descriptions of all components of the package are available with the use of the 'help' command in MATLAB. \

  Code version: 1.0 \
  Code authors: Andrew Roberts and Samy Kamal \
- Code tested with MATLAB version R2017b
+ Code tested with MATLAB version R2018a \

+ Embargo: This code is currently held in a private GitHub repository, and will
+          be published when and if the above manuscript passes peer review.

  ----------------------------------------------------------------------------------------

-# Instructions for using Ridgepack
+# Introduction

+# startup file

+# scripts

+# output

+# libraries

+## data

+## graphics

+## morphology

+# Further Information